 In summary, every family is unique, and strategies should be tailored to meet individual needs and circumstances.
 By fostering open communication, providing emotional support, and taking practical steps to reduce risks, families can create a safer and more supportive environment during the holidays.
 If substance use concerns persist, consulting healthcare professionals or addiction specialists can provide additional guidance and support.

-Prevention begins with understanding and care, and families have the power to make a meaningful difference in the lives of their loved ones.
+Prevention begins with understanding and care, and families have the power to make a meaningful difference in their loved ones’ lives.

 Community Strategies for Preventing Drug Overdoses During the Holiday Season